FHIRPath-QA: Executable Question Answering over FHIR Electronic Health Records: Introduction

 Benchmarks that evaluate QA over FHIR often rely on synthetic or heavily curated data \cite{soni2019using, kothari2025question}, substantially reducing the ambiguity, noise, and scale of real patient records.
 More recent benchmarks assess agentic interaction with live FHIR servers \cite{lee2025fhir}, evaluating end-task correctness but without exposing or supervising the executable query logic required to reliably traverse FHIR graphs.

-In this work, we propose a deterministic FHIRPath-based approach as a safer, verifiable alternative to standard retrieval methods.
-By pairing executable query logic along with answers, we prioritize precision and safety over broad recall.
-We evaluate this approach using a novel benchmark derived from MIMIC-IV on FHIR Demo and EHR-SQL \cite{bennettMIMICIVFHIR, lee2022ehrsql, lee2024overview}—utilizing real clinical data rather than synthetic proxies—and introduce a patient-perspective paraphrasing pipeline to test the system's ability to convert a non-medical professional's language to structured FHIRPath queries.
-An overview of the primary contributions of this work follows:
+This work proposes a deterministic FHIRPath-based approach as a safer, verifiable alternative to standard retrieval methods.
+By pairing executable query logic with answers, the approach prioritizes precision and safety over broad recall.
+The method is evaluated using a novel benchmark derived from MIMIC-IV on FHIR Demo and EHR-SQL \cite{bennettMIMICIVFHIR,mimicOnFHIRPAPER,lee2022ehrsql, lee2024overview}, leveraging real clinical data rather than synthetic proxies.
+A patient-perspective paraphrasing pipeline is introduced to assess the system’s ability to translate non-expert language into structured FHIRPath queries.
+An overview of the primary contributions follows:

-\begin{itemize} \item \textbf{A Question-FHIRPath-Answer dataset.} FHIRPath-QA combines realistic clinical questions, executable FHIRPath queries, and answers from real MIMIC-IV-FHIR patient data.
-We make the full dataset as well as generation code publicly available for reproducibility and to support future extension. \item \textbf{Patient-oriented Paraphrasing.} Real patients do not ask for "tachycardia" status; they ask, "Why is my heart racing?"
-We introduce a pipeline to translate clinical questions into layperson language, evaluating the model's ability to bridge the semantic gap between vague patient intent and strict FHIR schema. \item \textbf{Empirical Evaluation} of retrieval-first and query-first QA pipelines on standard and fine-tuned models. \end{itemize}
+\begin{itemize} \item \textbf{A Question-FHIRPath-Answer dataset.} FHIRPath-QA combines realistic clinical questions, executable FHIRPath queries, and answers from real MIMIC-IV on FHIR patient data.
+The full dataset as well as generation code is publicly available for reproducibility and to support future extension. \item \textbf{Patient-oriented Paraphrasing.} Real patients do not ask for "tachycardia" status; they ask, "Why is my heart racing?"
+This work includes a pipeline to translate clinical questions into layperson language, evaluating the model's ability to bridge the semantic gap between vague patient intent and strict FHIR schema. \item \textbf{Empirical Evaluation} of retrieval-first and query-first QA pipelines with commercial and fine-tuned models. \end{itemize}